National Institute of Design, Ahmedabad: Extension campuses

+The creation of four additional NIDs was suggested as part of the central government's 2007 National Design Policy.

-Main Campus, Ahmedabad
+Main campus, Ahmedabad

 After the Eameses presented The India Report, Gira and Gautam Sarabhai, in consultation with other notable architects and designers, felt that Ahmedabad, not Bangaluru or Fatehpur Sikri, as the Eameses had suggested, was the most suitable site given its architecture and textile hotspots, and should be the institute's primary location.

-The main campus in Paldi, Ahmedabad offers both undergraduate and postgraduate courses in design across several disciplines.
+The main campus in Paldi, Ahmedabad, offers both undergraduate and postgraduate courses in design across several disciplines.

 Conception

 Initially operational out of the Calico Mills complex loaned from the Sarabhai family, it moved to the Sanskar Kendra, a building designed by Le Corbusier.
 Eventually Seth Chinubhai Chimanlal offered a vast expanse of land for the NID campus for a token fee of one Indian rupee.
 The buildings, as per Charles Eames, were to be "un-monumental, anonymous, unpretentious, pleasant, workable and non-shoddy".

 Gautam and Gira Sarabhai worked on the building plan for NID in consultation with various architects, engineers and designers.
 It was meant to be a modern experiment and its underlying philosophy was that the problems of architecture, structural design and construction techniques should be resolved integrally.
 The Sarabhais said that the two qualities that resonated deeply with the architecture are the Bauhaus aesthetic and modern sensibility.